willemt/cutest/README.rst

 What?
 -----
-A simple TAP producing fork of the cutest C unit test framework.
+A simple TAP producing fork of the cutest C unit test framework (http://cutest.sourceforge.net/)

 How does it work?
 ----